Language death: Language revitalization

 Language revitalization is an attempt to slow or reverse language death.
 Revitalization programs are ongoing in many languages, and have had varying degrees of success.

-The revival of the Hebrew language in Israel is the only example of a language's acquiring new first language speakers after it became extinct in everyday use for an extended period, being used only as a liturgical language.
+The revival of the Hebrew language in Israel is the only example of a language's acquiring new first language speakers after it became extinct in everyday use for an extended period, being used only as a liturgical language or as a lingua franca between Jews from different linguistic communities.
 Even in the case of Hebrew, there is a theory that argues that "the Hebrew revivalists who wished to speak pure Hebrew failed.
 The result is a fascinating and multifaceted Israeli language, which is not only multi-layered but also multi-sourced.
 The revival of a clinically dead language is unlikely without cross-fertilization from the revivalists' mother tongue(s)."

 Other cases of language revitalization that have seen some degree of success are Welsh, Basque, Hawaiian, and Navajo.

 Reasons for language revitalization vary: they can include physical danger affecting those whose language is dying, economic danger such as the exploitation of natural resources, political danger such as genocide, or cultural danger such as assimilation.
 During the past century, it is estimated that more than 2,000 languages have already become extinct.
-The United Nations (UN) estimates that more than half of the languages spoken today have fewer than 10,000 speakers and that a quarter have fewer than 1,000 speakers; and that, unless there are some efforts to maintain them, over the next hundred years most of these will become extinct.
+The UN estimates that more than half of the languages spoken today have fewer than 10,000 speakers and that a quarter have fewer than 1,000 speakers; and that, unless there are some efforts to maintain them, over the next hundred years most of these will become extinct.
 These figures are often cited as reasons why language revitalization is necessary to preserve linguistic diversity.
 Culture and identity are also frequently cited reasons for language revitalization, when a language is perceived as a unique "cultural treasure".
 A community often sees language as a unique part of their culture, connecting them with their ancestors or with the land, making up an essential part of their history and self-image.

 According to Ghil'ad Zuckermann, "language reclamation will become increasingly relevant as people seek to recover their cultural autonomy, empower their spiritual and intellectual sovereignty, and improve wellbeing.
 There are various ethical, aesthetic, and utilitarian benefits of language revival—for example, historical justice, diversity, and employability, respectively."